Framework Category

 Does your organization have a documented process for verifying successful system restoration and confirming the return to normal operations after an incident or outage?

-This question assesses whether your organization has formal procedures to validate that systems have been properly restored following incidents, maintenance, or outages.
+Recovery validation is the concern here: the question is whether you have a documented process to verify successful system restoration and confirm a return to normal operations after an incident or outage.
 The process should include verification steps with system owners to confirm functionality, data integrity, and that business operations can resume normally.

 Does your organization have a process to monitor and verify the performance of restored systems after recovery operations?